Does Birth Control Pills Delay Menopause?

 Does Birth Control Pills Delay Menopause?
 How?

-No, menopause will not be delayed.
-But when on birth control pills, it may be difficult for you to understand if you have reached menopause or not.
+As I mentioned right in the beginning, birth control pills do not delay menopause.
+However, when on these pills, it may be difficult for you to understand if you have reached menopause or not.
 This is because birth control pills can conceal or mask most of the menopausal symptoms.

 As mentioned above, birth control pills help in regularizing your periods.
 They are also beneficial in lessening the incidences and frequency of hot flashes.

-Moreover, perimenopause comes with several problems of the bone and skin.
-The birth control pills also help to revert this to a greater extent.
-So, even if you are transitioning into menopause, you won’t be able to feel the bone and skin problems so intensely.
+Moreover, when transitioning into menopause, your bone health and skin may also be impacted due to the hormonal imbalances.
+The birth control pills, particularly the ones containing estrogen also help to revert this to a greater extent.
+So, even if you are in perimenopause, you won’t be able to feel the bone and skin problems so intensely.

 Of the different contraceptive pills available, one is the combination pill.
 It has both estrogens and progesterones (in their artificial versions).
 Another type is the POP (Progesterone-only pill), which only contains synthetic progesterone.